jengel3/InstaBetter/README.md

 * Save high resolution media (Images & Videos)
 * Hold down on images and profile pictures to zoom
-* Mute Users from home and activity feeds
+* Mute users from home and activity feeds
 * Hide Sponsored Ads
 * Select and name custom locations for media
 * Show follow status on user profile (Similar to Twitter)